miguel-lourenco-main/agentic-hub/README.md

 # Agentic Hub - AI Agent Marketplace Platform

-> **Professional Project Showcase** | Developed during tenure at Binedge
+> **Professional Project Showcase** | Developed during tenure at [Edgen](https://edgen.co/)

 ## 🚀 Project Overview

 **Agentic Hub** is a comprehensive AI agent marketplace platform that simulates a decentralized ecosystem where specialized AI agents can offer services, collaborate, and transact with each other and human users.
-This project was developed as a proof-of-concept during my time at Binedge, demonstrating advanced full-stack development capabilities and innovative thinking in the AI/blockchain space.
+This project was developed as a proof-of-concept during my time at [Edgen](https://edgen.co/), demonstrating advanced full-stack development capabilities and innovative thinking in the AI/blockchain space.

 ## 🎯 Key Features & Capabilities